 Probably the charter guests taking us swimming with a pod of dolphins in Costa Rica!
-Certainly one tick on the bucket list!
+Certainly one tick off the bucket list.

 Where have you travelled and what has been your favourite place?

-We have cruised the Pacific, the Med and the US and my favourite place was Tahiti!
+We have cruised the Pacific, the Med and the US and my favourite place was Tahiti – It was amazing.

 Any nightmare charter guest experiences you can share?